 What we think: Tadabase is a unique take on the no-code database, essentially letting you create your own business database custom to your needs.
 You start by defining your data and relationships, and then you can build simple pages to interact with your data.
 We like its unique components, like calendars and kanban boards, which can give your users a much different database view than usual.
 However, the page builder is a bit limited currently in design flexibility, and there aren’t many integrations as yet.
 We recommend Tadabase if you want to build your own powerful, relational database for your business but don’t need many integrations.

-Notes / Documents
+No Code Notes / Documents

 What we think: Notion is a powered-up note-taking app with a lot of great features, like a kanban board, customizable layouts, and team collaboration tools.
 It can be everything from a personal notebook to an employee handbook to a team wiki / knowledge base.
 One of our favorite things about Notion is that you can embed just about anything in your notes, and create subpages and structure throughout your Notion workspace.
 One negative is that we found the way Notion groups text into blocks was a little clunky and took some getting used to.
-Notion is also a complex product with some learning curve, but we think it’s best-in-class if you need a note-taking app that wear a lot of different hats.
+Notion is also a complex product with some learning curve, but we think it’s best-in-class if you need a note-taking app that can wear a lot of different hats.

 What we think: Coda presents a unique mixture of documents, spreadsheets and connected apps within a single place.
 We love its flexibility and how you can freely customize the size and position of the elements you’re placing within Coda.
 It’s very easy to create something that matches closely to your team’s workflow.
 Coda alleviates the bouncing back and forth from a spreadsheet to a document to a presentation that’s typical for many workers, and makes collaboration extremely easy as well.
 Because it’s such an open canvas, Coda does have a learning curve and figuring out how to fully incorporate its functionality can take some planning ahead.
 Coda’s tables also don’t exactly behave like spreadsheets, and you might miss features like cell-based formulas.
-On the whole though, Coda is a very useful tool, especially if you have many scattered documents and spreadsheets in your typical workflow.
+On the whole though, Coda is a very useful no code tool, especially if you have many scattered documents and spreadsheets in your typical workflow.

-E-commerce / Payments
+No Code E-commerce / Payments

 What we think: If your business needs a website and an online store and a payments solution, Shopify is a great all-in-one solution.
 We think it’s great on the design end, with a number of pre-built templates or the option to code your own.
 It also works with almost any payment option you can think of and comes with an inventory management system for your shop.
 On the downside, all of its features mean it can be less intuitive than simpler platforms, and Shopify charges transaction fees on payment channels, unless you use Shopify Payments.
 For these reasons, we think Shopify is a great pick for any business that wants to quickly get both a website and store online, and especially those with physical inventory.